mark99i/vesc-display-install/README.md

 service vesc-uart status
 systemctl enable vesc-uart
 ```
-The installation of 'vesc-uart` is finished.
+The installation of `vesc-uart` is finished.

 To automatically start the GUI at system startup, you need to refer to the manual for the GUI environment you have installed.
 In my case, it was a Raspberry Pi Zero W